 Be sure to read our Submission Checklist before you send materials.
 Note especially that we accept only EXCLUSIVE SUBMISSIONS.
 If we have reason to believe that yours is a multiple submission, we will return it.
 We make every effort to inform you of our decision within three months.
 Please note as well that we do not consider submissions that come through agents.

-If you think we are the publisher for you, Upper Hand Press looks forward to hearing from you!
+If you think Upper Hand Press may be a good fit for you, we look forward to hearing from you.

 Your submissions checklist

 Letter explaining why you wrote this book, what its theme(s) is/are, and what readers you hope to engage.
 Please acknowledge that you are making an exclusive submission.
-Do not write a hasty or dismissive letter: This is a press where your submission is treated personally.
+Do not write a hasty letter; do not send a form letter.